gary-kaufman/gkaufman-dev-blog/docs/posts/vba-userform-to-new-row.md

   - VBA
 ---

-# VBA: UserForm to a New Row
+# VBA: Add UserForm Results To a New Row

 This guide will explain how to create a UserForm in VBA that takes its results directly to a new row in the Excel sheet.